 Medicating your birds.

-Worming your birds – This is done every 3 months for birds kept in an out door environment and every 6 months for birds that are kept inside.
+Worming your birds – This is done every 3 months for birds kept in an outdoor environment and every 6 months for birds that are kept inside.
 Worming couldn’t be easier as it is simply placed in the water with dosage rates on the bottle of wormer you are using.
-Hint purchase an all wormer as their are different bird wormers as many wormers will not kill tape worm.
+Hint purchases an all wormer as there are different bird wormers as many worming syrup will not kill tape worm.

 Antibiotics– To be used if you have a sick bird which has picked up a nasty bug or bacteria.
-Your first line of defence is using a broad spectrum antibiotic such as tripple c or avicycline.
-This has proved very effective in saving many of my birds over the years but you must keep your birds warm such as heat globe, heater or heat pad while using the antibiotics.
+Your first line of defense is using a broad-spectrum antibiotic such as tripple c or avicycline.
+This has proved very effective in saving many of my birds over the years, but you must keep your birds warm such as heat globe, heater or heat pad while using the antibiotics.

 These intelligent little birds love swings, bells and chew toys

 One of the 2 birds with the lighter head looks like a hybrid between a fischer and a Masked lovebird.